 Remember the days of Saturday Morning Matinee?
 Probably not, especially if like me you were one of the generations that followed behind and got to learn about the likes of Flash Gordon or Zorro in twenty five minutes bites of black and white drama.
-They were shows from a simpler time, a time when youngsters would cram into the movie theatre on a Saturday and watch the latest instalment of a their latest hero.
+They were shows from a simpler time, a time when youngsters would cram into the movie theatre at the start of their weekend and watch the latest instalment of a their latest hero.
 There would be drama, action, spills and cliffhangers.
 Often all wrapped up by that quintessential clipped English voiceover.

 As a child of the Seventies growing up in England these serials had graduated from the theatre to TV, mostly being pumped out at weekends or binged during school holidays.
 Either way at that time, it was still riveting.

 Why this preamble, you may ask.
 Well Strange Brigade is quite unique mainly for being a brave new IP, but also as a jolly good fun homage to these simple times both in narrative and presentation.
 Taking a sprinkling of Boy’s Own Adventures mixed with a healthy dose of Michael Palin’s Ripping Yarns, enjoy a rollicking trip of Devil-May-Cry-Derring-Do, adventuring into the unknown and fighting evil wherever it raises a mummified head.

 Rebellion have come up trumps with this one, a third person shooter full of mildly challenging puzzles, loot and wave upon wave of monstrous entities.
 The setting of Strange Brigade is pitched around Empire Britain albeit a somewhat Steampunk take, while the weapons offer standard ballistic fare a few special versions and the addition of runes upgrades them into fire or ice laden death dealers.